UplinkCoder/GaussElem/README.md

 GaussElem
 =========

-D impl of gaussian elemination for eduacative puroses
+D impl of gaussian elemination for educative puroses It uses the _great_ pegged parser